T H E M I S S I O N

 Executive Producer

 Alison has over 25 years of experience in administrative and operational support for a variety of health and education-related programs, primarily within the Shenandoah Valley.
 She holds a BA in Speech Communication from James Madison University.
-She has served as producer on Eunoia Theatre’s productions of The Woolgatherer, Here in the Light: A Cabaret in Celebration of Women’s History Month, and What the Constitution Means to Me.
+She has served as producer on Eunoia Theatre’s productions of Medea, The Woolgatherer, Here in the Light: A Cabaret in Celebration of Women’s History Month,and What the Constitution Means to Me.
 Earlier independent production credits include Sarah Ruhl’s Eurydice and Stephen Crane’s The Blue Hotel.
 She has worked on a number of community theatre productions in the area, assisting with costumes, props, sets, and publicity.
-And she has performed in plays such as Hurlyburly, Marcus is Walking, Under Milkweed, Sylvia, Dearly Departed, and Alan Ball One Acts. -
+And she has performed in plays such as Hurlyburly, Marcus is Walking, Under Milkweed, Sylvia, Dearly Departed, Alan Ball One Acts, and most recently Eunoia’s workshop production of Puttin’ Back. -

 Michael Trocchia